loyd0/shore-qual/README.md

 * Contentful CMS
     * Requires you to enter workspace id and keys
     * Don't forget to create your .env. files to store the keys (default `CONTENTFUL_ACCESS_TOKEN`)
+* Alias imports (allows you to do "@components" instead of "../src/components" etc)